varun2264/MNProximityManager-Android-SDK/README.md

-Android Proximity Manager SDK 0.1.0 (alpha)
+Android Proximity Manager SDK 0.1.0
 ==============

 The Android Proximity Manager, _APM_ from now on, is a library dedicated to manage the interaction between an App and Mobiquity's beacons network.
 The integration of this SDK will enable your App to react based on the proximity to a beacon of yours or Mobiquity's.
 At the time of this writing the SDK version is **0.1.0**, so some deep changes to the api might come up in future versions.